zizwiz/GrandMaster/README.md

 ## Acknowledgments

 * To the folks at Jetbrains for providing me with a Software licence, Jetbrains products make software creation easy.
+* To many others who have shared code that I have looked at and modified to make work for my project.
 * To everyone who has helped me with code when I have got stuck.
 Such a wonderful community of mutual help.